seizadi/chef-openstack-testing-stack/README.md

 This framework also gives us an opportunity to show different Reference Architectures and a sane example on how to start with OpenStack and Chef.

-With the `master` branch of the cookbooks, which is currently tied to the base OpenStack Juno release, this supports deploying to an Ubuntu 14 platform.
-Support for CentOS 7 with Juno could happen at a later time.
+With the `master` branch of the cookbooks, which is currently tied to the base OpenStack Juno release, this supports deploying to Ubuntu 14 and CentOS 7 platforms for all in one with nova networking.
+Support for all in one neutron and multi node support is a work in progress.

 Support for CentOS 6.5 and Ubuntu 12 with Icehouse is available with the stable/icehouse branch of this project.